ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 #### Example of network mistake repaired with kaconsole3

-A common use-case of Grid'5000 is to deploy network topologies to study distributed system.
+A common use case of Grid'5000 is to deploy network topologies to study distributed systems.
-In this context, a mistake in the network configuration can be costly: a mis-configured node might not be reachable anymore, thus being unconfigurable.
+In this context, a mistake in the network configuration can be costly: a misconfigured node might not be reachable anymore, thus being unconfigurable.

 We'll simulate this mistake by harshly deactivating the network interface of our node: